 Germany is well-known as the economic powerhouse of Europe.
 It is the largest national economy in Europe, and the fourth-largest by nominal GDP in the world.
 The country is a founding member of the European Union and the Eurozone.
-Exporters cannot afford to ignore the benefits of ocean freight transportation to Germany.
+Exporters cannot afford to ignore the benefits of ocean freight to Germany.

 In 2014, Germany’s trade surplus was $285 billion USD, the world’s highest.
 It is the third-largest exporter in the world.
 The service sector and industry are among the largest components of its GDP.
 Its top exports include vehicles, machinery, electronics, pharmaceuticals, and rubber and plastics.
 Germany’s imports are also major.
 In 2014, it bought $1.218 trillion USD worth of imported products.
 Crude oil and natural gas are chief among these.

 The vast majority of German companies are small and medium-sized enterprises, mostly family-owned.
 Fifty of the Fortune Global 500 companies have their headquarters in Germany.
 The country is made for business.
-All entrepreneurs interested in the European market should want to learn more about ocean freight transportation to Germany.
+All entrepreneurs interested in the European market should want to learn more about ocean freight to Germany.

 When planning to a shipment to Germany, you’ll be faced with two options.
 Your shipping volume may call for a full container load (FCL) or you may be able to use a shared container (less-than-container load, or LCL).